jay1934/Lance/README.md

     - You will need to [create a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) in the **[developers space](https://discordapp.com/developers/applications/me)**
       - **Make sure you enable the `GUILD_MEMBERS` and `GUILD_PRESENCES` intent**
       ![](/assets/misc/intents.jpg)
-    - Replace the placeholders in [`config.js`](/config.js) with your preffered settings, **along with your bot token**.
+    - Replace the placeholders in [`config.js`](/config.js) with your preferred settings, **along with your bot token**.
 This file acts as a JSON, only I'm able to add comments.

 3. Invite the Bot to your Server: